We're Excited to Meet You!

 If you are booking travel, it is recommend you select tickets with some flexibility.
 UC Davis is unable to reimburse incomplete travel (i.e. cannot reimburse flight if student cannot attend event due to illness).

-UC Davis cannot reimburse expenses until travel has concluded.
-Reimbursement checks are typically received 6-8 weeks after your visit to campus.
+Travel payment checks are typically received 6-8 weeks after your visit to campus.

-Hotel
+Hotel Accommodations

-Students travelling from beyond Sacramento, Solano, or Yolo County will be provided a hotel room for the night of February 19th.
-Our guests will be staying at either the Best Western University Lodge or at the Aggie Inn.
-Hotel rooms will be shared with another visiting IGG student.
-You will be given an opportunity to let us know your preferences for your hotel stay, but we cannot guarantee that we can accommodate all of them.
+Your hotel room will be shared with another prospective student.
+You will be given an opportunity to let us know any additional needs or preferences for your hotel stay, although we cannot guarantee that we can accommodate all of them.

 Getting to Campus